pelotom/use-methods/README.md

 });
 ```

-[Here's a more complex example](https://codesandbox.io/s/2109324q3r) involving a list of counters, implemented using `useReducer` and `useMethods` respectively.
-Which of these would you rather write?
+[Here's a more complex example](https://codesandbox.io/s/2109324q3r) involving a list of counters, implemented using `useReducer` and `useMethods` respectively:

 ![useReducer vs useMethods comparison](https://i.imgur.com/CayVD72.png)

+_Which of these would you rather write?_

 ## Immutability